devolo/ssllabs/README.md

 asyncio.run(info())
 ```

-This will give you a [Info object](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs-v3.md#info) as dataclass.
+This will give you an [Info object](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs-v3.md#info) as dataclass.

 ### Retrieve root certificates